 Authors of previous research might be contacted to explain information.
 Then all of the data is assembled into one huge statistical analysis.
 So instead of a clinical trial containing only 250 or 2500 patients, if you take all the trials ever done, you might have one of hundreds of thousands of patients.

-Now, this type of systematic review is specific to clinical medicine.
+Now, this type of systematic review is generally used in evidence- or science-based medicine.
 There are, however, large statistical reviews of scientific knowledge in many fields.
-A recent powerful review article discussed how climate change would effect public health.
+A recent powerful review article discussed how climate change would affect public health.

 Not all systematic reviews are published by Cochrane.
 There are many other published in major medical and scientific journals which help establish a scientific consensus.
 And just as one can cherry-pick individual articles, without critical analysis, to support or refute a point of view, one can do the same with these larger reviews.